Does SLOPE outperform bridge regression?: Numerical Experiments

 \item Recall that the comparison results in Section \ref{ssec:noiseless-compare} are valid for optimally-tuned estimators.
 In our simulations, we use $5$-fold cross-validation to find the optimal tuning parameters. \end{itemize}

 Figure \ref{fig:sample-mse-compare-corr-tail} shows the MSE of SLOPE, LASSO and Ridge estimators under different types of design matrices.
 The estimator denoted by SLOPE:BH is the SLOPE estimator that was proposed in \cite{bogdan2015slope} and shown to be minimax optimal in \cite{su2016slope, bellec2018slope}.
 We first discuss the results for iid Gaussian designs in the first plot.
 We set the parameters $(\delta, \epsilon) = (0.9, 0.5)$ so that the setting is above phase transition for LASSO, and below phase transition for the two SLOPE estimators.\footnote{From Theorem \ref{thm:noiseless-phase-transition} we know that $\delta >M_{\lambdav}$ means the corresponding setting is above phase transition.
 For LASSO, the inequality can be simplified as $\delta \geq \inf_{\chi} 2(1 - \epsilon)((1 + \chi^2)\Phi(-\chi) - \chi \phi(\chi)) + \epsilon(1 + \chi^2)$, and analytically verified.
 For the two SLOPE estimators, since $M_{\lambdav}$ can not be directly evaluated, we conclude it is below phase transition based on the numerical results in the figure.} It is clear that LASSO outperforms the SLOPE estimators when the noise level is low, as predicted by Theorem \ref{thm:noiseless-phase-transition} and Proposition \ref{lem:best_slope_small_noise}.
 Moreover, as the noise level increases above $\sigma_z=2$, Ridge starts to have a smaller MSE compared to LASSO and SLOPE.
 This is consistent with the result from Theorem \ref{thm:large-noise-ridge-better}.
 These phenomena are also observed in the other three plots where iid Gaussian assumptions are not satisfied on the design matrix.
 Such empirical results suggest that the main comparison conclusions drawn from Proposition \ref{lem:best_slope_small_noise} and Theorems \ref{thm:noiseless-phase-transition} and \ref{thm:large-noise-ridge-better} are valid for non-Gaussian and correlated designs too.
 We leave a precise analysis of such designs as an open avenue for a future research.
+For the performance of other bridge regression estimators, we refer to the extensive simulations in \cite{wang2017bridge}.

 In Figure \ref{fig:sample-mse-compare-above-pt1}, we further compare the MSE of LASSO with that of SLOPE in two cases when the system is above phase transition for both SLOPE and LASSO.
 As is clear from the first column, for iid Gaussian designs, LASSO has a smaller MSE when $\sigma_z$ is small, which is accurately characterized in Theorem \ref{thm:noiseless-phase-transition} and Proposition \ref{lem:best_slope_small_noise}.
 Again, similar result seems to hold under more general settings, including correlated design, heavy tail design and a combination of the two, as shown in the rest of the graphs.